A Short History Of Messianic Judaism

 An important factor affecting twenty-first century Israel is the ubiquity of the internet, and of social networking.
 Whilst at one time, it was hard to find a copy of the New Testament, today any curious Israeli simply has to type “Yeshua” or “Messiah” into their google search engine, and all the information they could ever want, including the New Testament in Hebrew, is right there!
 The freedom and safety of seeking in private, of exploring all their questions without being seen or harassed, has meant that a great number are searching for their Messiah on the internet.

 In this context, we began constructing a website in Hebrew for Israelis to easily (and anonymously) find out about Yeshua, and to order a New Testament if they wanted one.
 The site, www.igod.co.il, provides answers to many of the questions that Israelis often have about Jesus and the gospel.
-He found that in a typical month, over 22,000 searches were made for “Yeshua” on Google, and several similar spiritual searches were made, on a variety of subjects.
+We found that in a typical month, over 22,000 searches were made for “Yeshua” on Google, and several similar spiritual searches were made, on a variety of subjects.

 The need for a range of other websites became clear.
 The media ministry over time has developed into a complete media center based in our facilities here at Israel College of the Bible; the only Hebrew-speaking seminary in Israel.
+We have outreach videos in both Hebrew and Arabic, and our Hebrew YouTube channel has now exceeded half a million subscribers!
+The hunger and thirst for truth about Jesus is clear.

 As well as a variety of different websites presenting gospel truth to different audiences, we also have a video studio to create clips that can be easily shared on the internet.
 We continue to produce literature that helps Israelis who are seeking answers, and also have a radio station now broadcasting Messianic music and Bible verses around the clock.